 My original goal was to pay off the mortgage by 2013 (10 years), but life got in the way as it so often does when we aren’t honed in with our finances.
 The original mortgage rate was 5.85%.
 After several refinances, it went down to 3.375% and I no longer had the urge to pre-pay as aggressively.

 The reason why I didn’t pay down my mortgage faster was because I used my savings to buy more properties and stocks.
 I knew my career had upside potential since I was only in my 20s.
 Taking on more risk with more debt seemed like the best way to go.

 From 2003 through 2008, the bet paid off.
 My returns trounced the 3.375% mortgage interest rate.
 Then the financial crisis hit in 2009, making me wish I had used the proceeds from my vacation property purchase a couple years earlier to pay down debt or hold cash instead.

-Now that it’s 2016, I don’t regret taking 12 years to pay off the mortgage.
+Today, I don’t regret taking 12 years to pay off the mortgage.
 I found, and went beyond my maximum comfort leverage point.
 That’s the only real way you can find out your true risk tolerance.
 To regain my sense of financial security, I’m presently actively trying to increase my asset-to-liability ratio.
 As your desire to work and ability to produce income start to fade, it’s important to reduce debt.

 The paid off rental property now generates about $50,000 a year in gross income and $35,000 a year in net operating profits (post HOA, property taxes, maintenance).
 With cap rates getting down to 3% – 3.5% in SF, this property is currently worth between $1,000,000 – $1,200,000.
 For comparison, in mid-2015 a 610 sqft one bedroom version of my condo in the complex sold for $840,000.